 It’s another day of worrying where your loved one is.
 They haven’t come home again, and you fear they may be high or passed out from drinking too much.
 You hope they’re safe and maybe at a friend’s house, but you can’t be sure where they are.

-No matter how many times you’ve spoken to your loved one about their addiction, they simply will not change.
+No matter how many times you’ve spoken to your loved one about their addiction, they simply won’t change.
 You may even be thinking about leaving.
-You want them to stop using so they can resume their life, build a strong family, and live many more years.
-The only way for that to happen is if they stop using drugs and alcohol for good, but your loved one’s resistance to getting help makes you doubt whether things could ever get better.
+You want them to stop using so they can resume their life, build a strong family and live many more years.
+The only way for that to happen is if they stop using drugs and alcohol for good, but your loved one’s resistance to getting help makes you doubt things could ever get better.

-In these types of situations where a spouse, significant other, or close family member is resistant to getting help for a drug or alcohol problem, an intervention is often necessary to getting them into treatment and on the road to recovery.
+In these types of situations where a spouse, significant other or close family member is resistant to getting help for a drug or alcohol problem, staging an intervention is often necessary to get them into treatment and on the road to recovery.
 In this sense, interventions literally save lives, as a first key step to treatment and a central piece of recovery.

-Still, as crucial as the intervention may be, many families have misconceptions about the process and how it works.
-Some try to go it alone, by staging an intervention without the help of a professional.
+Still, as crucial as the intervention may be, many families have misconceptions about the process and how staging an intervention works.
+Some try to go it alone by staging an intervention without the help of a professional.
 In the next sections, we’ll address common questions and concerns with the help of our in-house expert Nathan Fears.
-N. Fears is a certified interventionist, recovery coach, and individual, family, and couples therapist, who has been leading interventions for more than 30 years.
-He regularly assists families and individuals around the country with intervention-related advice and guidance and in some cases helps to stage the intervention.
+Fears is a certified interventionist, recovery coach and individual, family and couples therapist who’s been leading interventions for more than 30 years.
+He regularly assists families and individuals around the country with intervention-related advice and guidance and, in some cases, helps stage the intervention.

 What Is an Intervention?

 Perhaps you’ve seen examples of interventions on television programs and wondered if this could be a solution for your needs.
-An intervention can indeed be a powerful opportunity for one or more of a person’s closest friends and family to confront them about their substance addiction.
+An intervention can indeed be a powerful opportunity for a person’s closest friends and family to confront them about their substance addiction.

 Recognize that most people with a substance abuse disorder don’t accept that they have it or are in denial about how much it impacts their lives and the lives of loved ones.
 An intervention is an opportunity to talk about this impact.
-During this process, the individual is given a reality check, a clear description of what is happening to them, why, and what can be done.
+During this process, the individual is given a reality check, a clear description of what’s happening to them, why and what can be done.

 An intervention brings up fear, anger and pain.
 It can be emotionally draining.
-Yet, conducted properly, it should provide your loved one with the insight they need to make a rational decision about their future.
-The objective is to help them understand what everyone around them already knows: They are an addict, and they need help.
+Yet when conducted properly, it should provide your loved one with the insight they need to make a rational decision about their future.
+The objective is to help them understand what everyone around them already knows: They’re an addict, and they need help.

 Mental Health Interventions

-While many people see mental health interventions as a way to help those with a substance addiction, they are also highly effective for those struggling with mental health problems.
+While many people see mental health interventions as a way to help those with a substance addiction, they’re also highly effective for those struggling with mental health problems.
 Your loved one may not recognize the signs of depression or bipolar disorder that you do.

-They may refuse to get help, though you worry about their day-to-day well-being.
-Because mental health disorders can also be life-threatening, interventions can help you to provide an opportunity for your loved one to get specific counseling and support, including in a crisis center for a high-risk situation.
+They may refuse to get help, but you worry about their day-to-day well-being.
+Because mental health disorders can also be life-threatening, interventions can help you provide an opportunity for your loved one to get specific counseling and support, including in a crisis center for a high-risk situation.

 “Doing an intervention without a professional?
-That’s risky,” N. Fears said.
+That’s risky,” Fears said.
 “An intervention for a loved one first needs ‘pre-intervention’ with the family.
-It’s a process, and when people go into it helter skelter, it’s not going to work.”
+It’s a process, and when people go into it helter-skelter, it’s not going to work.”

 Do Interventions Work?

-Yes, interventions work, according to N. Fears, who qualified that the success of one intervention may look different from the success of another.
+Yes, interventions work, according to Fears, who qualified that the success of one intervention may look different from the success of another.
 There’s no full guarantee that an intervention will be successful at getting a person with a substance abuse problem into immediate treatment.
-The reaction and actions of the individual in need of help can depend on factors like personality, history and severity of substance abuse and addiction, and their overall mental health.
-Yet, when this individual has not received the attention they need, it becomes essential to consider the value of an intervention.
+The reaction and actions of the individual in need of help can depend on factors like personality, history and severity of substance abuse and addiction and their overall mental health.
+Yet when the individual hasn’t received the attention they need, it becomes essential to consider the value of an intervention.

 It’s also important to know that an individual with a drug or alcohol addiction who feels pressured into seeking help may not be fully committed to the process of living a sober life.
 This lack of commitment or true willingness can influence the outcome.

-It’s critical to seek this help for anyone who is addicted to drugs and/or alcohol.
-The U.S. Centers for Disease Control and Prevention report that 70,200 Americans died from some type of drug overdose in 2017.
+It’s critical for anyone who’s addicted to drugs and/or alcohol to seek this help.
+The U.S. Centers for Disease Control and Prevention reports that 70,200 Americans died from some type of drug overdose in 2017.
 Such a staggering figure shows the importance of doing what you can to save your loved one.
-Often an intervention is simultaneously the least and the most that families can do for an addict they love.
+Often an intervention is simultaneously the least and the most families can do for an addict they love.

-A professional interventionist is someone who is licensed to provide counseling services to those who have substance abuse or mental health complications.
-This individual not only understands addiction but also has the resources to help encourage the decision to seek help.
+A professional interventionist is someone who’s licensed to provide counseling services to those who have substance abuse or mental health complications.
+This individual understands addiction and has the resources to help encourage the decision to seek help.

 A drug intervention specialist should also have the tools to create, develop and manage an intervention.
 This process involves managing a group of people in a very delicate situation.